ISO Services questions

 - Adequate cyber-insurance to cover the cost of investigating and responding to a breach.

-- Notify the service provider that by signing-off on the Data Security & Privacy Appendix, they are obligated to abide by campus policy, including aherence with the requirements of the UC Berkeley Minimum Security Standard for Electronic Information (MSSEI) policy for the protection of PL1 data.
+- Notify the service provider that by signing off on the Data Security & Privacy Appendix, they are obligated to abide by campus policy, including adherence to the requirements of the UC Berkeley Minimum Security Standard for Electronic Information (MSSEI) policy for the protection of UC P2/3 data.

-Although there is less bargaining power with the service provider to address security concerns after the contract has already been signed, it is still a good idea to perform a vendor security assessment for service providers who are handling Protection Level 2 (PL2) data:
+Although there is less bargaining power with the service provider to address security concerns after the contract has already been signed, it is still a good idea to perform a vendor security assessment for service providers who are handling UC P3 or P4 data:

-- If the overall risk level is acceptable, the unit is assured that the vendor meets campus policy for the protection of PL2 data.
+- If the overall risk level is acceptable, the unit is assured that the vendor meets campus policy for the protection of UC P3 or P4 data.

 - If the overall risk level is High or Critical, it may be necessary to postpone or suspend the service until these issues have been addressed.